mattermost/docs/source/help/settings/account-settings.md

 Choose a 12-hour or 24-hour time preference that appears on the time stamp for all posts.

 #### Teammate Name Display
-Configure how names are displayed in the Direct Messages list in the Channels pane: nickname, username or full name.
+Configure how names are displayed in Mattermost: nickname, username or full name.

+#### Language
+Select what language Mattermost uses.

 ## Advanced
 Setting to configure when messages are sent.